Jungle-Scout-Discount/.github/README.md

-# Jungle Scout Discount: A Comprehensive Guide to Saving on Your Amazon Journey
+# Jungle Scout Discount 2025

 Are you looking to elevate your Amazon FBA business without breaking the bank?
 Jungle Scout, one of the most popular tools for Amazon sellers, offers various discounts to make its powerful features more accessible.
 In this article, we’ll delve into everything you need to know about Jungle Scout discounts, from current offers to tips on maximizing savings.